Yogurt Tartlets Recipe

 Amrita

-More entrees, beautiful!
-I must buy some individual tartlet pans (any excuse, right?
-Small things are always the cutest!).
 Am I remiss for seeing these as vegan friendly faux-cheesecakes?
 My neighbour is vegetarian + no eggs, a fine icebreaker.
-Thanks again.

 Samuel

 I really love that I always find new uses for maple syrup when I read your recipes.
-I tend to use agave more than maple syrup - do you think it would work in this case?
-Thanks for the post, it gives me an excuse to buy some small tart pans.
+I tend to use agave more than maple syrup – do you think it would work in this case?

 Allison Lemons

-That looks amazing!
-I'm quite fond of ginger, and the sweet and savory combination of ginger with yogurt sounds delightful.
-I've been looking at your site for at least a couple of months now, and just wanted to say that your cooking style is an inspiration to me.
-Thanks for sharing your ideas--they've provided me with an awesome springboard to jump off of, and experiment, which seems to be at the core of your approach too.
-And what beautiful photographs! best, seohyung
+I’ve been looking at your site for at least a couple of months now, and just wanted to say that your cooking style is an inspiration to me.
+Thanks for sharing your ideas–they’ve provided me with an awesome springboard to jump off of, and experiment, which seems to be at the core of your approach too.
+And what beautiful photographs!

 seohyung

 This sounds wonderful!!
-I have everything I need to do these for desert for my Tuesday night dinner friends--I can't wait to try these!
+I have everything I need to do these for desert for my Tuesday night dinner friends–I can’t wait to try these!

 Mary